jramirezcr/jramirezcr/README.md

 ### Hi there 👋

+My name is Jorge Ramírez-Cruz and I'm a computational scientist and mechanical engineer.

+I’m currently working on Immersed Boundary and Level-Set Methods to model complex flow in industrial processes.

 <!--
 **jramirezcr/jramirezcr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.